 This FWSHP serves as an upper-tier document addressing the hazards and controls expected to be common to the environmental investigations of all RVAAP areas of concern (AOCs) and the anticipated on-site tasks.
-Currently, environmental investigations are conducted at 29 installation restoration program (IRP) AOCs, two facility-wide AOCs, 13 Compliance Restoration Sites, and 13 MRSs (Figure 1-1).
+Currently, environmental investigations are conducted at 27 installation restoration program (IRP) AOCs, two facility-wide AOCs, 13 Compliance Restoration Sites, and 14 MRSs in the 2010 RVAAP Installation Action Plan (Figure 1-1).

 A Contractor and investigation-specific Site Safety and Health Plan (SSHP) Addendum must be prepared to address the specific hazards and controls relevant to work at each AOC or investigation prior to beginning work at that particular AOC.
 Each addendum must reference this FWSHP or all those items not duplicated within it.
 Details such as a description of site conditions, maximum anticipated contaminant concentrations, and investigation-specific variations from this FWSHP will be presented in project-specific addenda.
-Work cannot be performed under this FWSHP without
+Work cannot be performed under this FWSHP without being accompanied by an investigation-specific SSHP Addendum for each AOC or investigation.
+A copy of this FWSHP and the appropriate SSHP Addendum will be present at each work site.
+Each SSHP Addendum must contain Contractor- and investigation-specific details in addition to all elements outlined in Appendix A of the USACE Safety and Health Requirements Manual including:

-• Signature Page - Title, signature, and phone number of the Contractor's plan preparer, approver, and concurrence.

-• Background Information - Contractor, contract number, project name, and brief description of work to be performed.

-• Statement of Contractor's Safety and Health Policy - Copy of the current corporate/company safety and health policy statement.

-• Responsibilities and Lines of Authority - List of Contractor personnel for each project position described in Section 4.0 of this FWSHP.

-• Subcontractors and Suppliers - List of subcontractors and suppliers and their safety responsibilities.

-• Training - Update Table 5-1 of this FWSHP to include all investigation-specific training requirements.

-• Safety and Health Inspections - Procedures for conducting daily inspections including documentation deficiency tracking, follow-up, and external inspections.

-• Accident Reporting - Procedures and personnel responsible for exposure data, accident investigation, reports, and logs.

-Plans (programs and procedures) Required by the Safety Manual - Procedures or programs for each activity and on mandatory OSHA compliance programs not included in Section 10.0 of this FWSHP.
-The Contractor shall address all applicable occupational risks and compliance plans using Appendix A of the USACE Safety and Health Requirements Manual as a guide.

-Risk Management Processes - Project-specific hazards and controls developed for each major phase or activity of work based on the Activity Hazard Analysis (AHA) provided in Table 32 of this FWSHP.
+- Signature Page Title, signature, and phone number of the Contractor's plan preparer, approver, and concurrence. - Background Information Contractor, contract number, project name, and brief description of work to be performed. - Statement of Contractor's Safety and Health Policy Copy of the current corporate/company safety and health policy statement. - Responsibilities and Lines of Authority List of Contractor personnel for each project position described in Section 4.0 of this FWSHP. - Subcontractors and Suppliers List of subcontractors and suppliers and their safety responsibilities. - Training Update Table 5-1 of this FWSHP to include all investigation-specific training requirements. - Safety and Health Inspections Procedures for conducting daily inspections including documentation deficiency tracking, follow-up, and external inspections. - Accident Reporting Procedures and personnel responsible for exposure data, accident investigation, reports, and logs. - Plans (programs and procedures) Required by the Safety Manual Procedures or programs for each activity and on mandatory OSHA compliance programs not included in Section 10.0 of this FWSHP.
+The Contractor shall address all applicable occupational risks and compliance plans using Appendix A of the USACE Safety and Health Requirements Manual as a guide. - Risk Management Processes Project-specific hazards and controls developed for each major phase or activity of work based on the Activity Hazard Analysis (AHA) provided in Table 3-2 of this FWSHP.
 Each SSHP Addendum must include investigation-specific AHAs and Risk Assessment Codes.